 The Chintaro SQL Cloud Installation Guide is designed to provide step by step instructions for installation of Chintaro on the cloud.
-The document contains the following instructions:

 Requirements for Chintaro Cloud